c-blake/nio/FAQ.md

 for near a half century without this feature and object-relational mappings are usually considered thorny.

-### 12 - Why no bit fields?
+### 12 - Why no bit fields/discriminated unions/even fancier things?

-This is a good question.  ".N3:i5:i" instead of ".NC" with some prohibition on prefix multipliers might work as a syntax.
-The problem is mostly that it is much less obvious what zip, rip, cut and similar transformations mean in the presence of bit fields.
-And obviousness is good.
+This is a good question.
+Choosing the best least common denominator is hard.
+".N3:i5:i" instead of ".NC" with some prohibition on prefix multipliers might work as a syntax for bit fields.
+Discriminated unions (Nim's "variants") might be .N?C10C for a 10Byte union.
+One problem is that it is much less obvious what zip, rip, cut, and similar transforms mean in the presence of either.
+Obviousness is good, as are general tools.

+Another problem is portability.
+While available in C/C++/Nim/.., they may well be unavailable in NumPy/Julia/R/..
+The fanciness just slightly exceeds the floor of what many PLs consider necessary.
+If you are willing to give up the general tools & portability then you may be able to retain other nice aspects of NIO & handle these with a native typedef/object and some kind of sizeof, losing only data file portability to other PLs (or maybe to other compilers within the same PL).
+At this point the value of language-external format collapses.

+{ `R` does not do `float32` - to use NIO, you need `double` everywhere.
+Similar comments apply to `unsigned`.
+So, some might say the type system is already "a half-step too fancy", but no `float` is a rare choice (one that has aged poorly with SIMD popularity) and support for `unsigned` is easy to both do & understand. }

+In any event, the way to handle these cases is probably just a barely descriptive NIO format with higher-level interpretation, as with strings.
+Sadly, the interpretation is fancier than "pointers are repo indices".
+(Well, with discriminated unions you might just have however many files with the concrete types.)

 ### 13 - What about filename limits, like \< 255 chars?